 - Require appropriate training and education of all applicable personnel.

 Furthermore, it is imperative that firms have systems and procedures in place to ensure that all gifts are reported to the firm, reviewed for compliance with Rule 3060, and maintained in the firm’s records.

 So how do you keep your firm in compliance?
-Firms should incorporate guidelines in their compliance manuals for all employees to be mindful of when giving gifts which may be deemed to influence or reward member brokers, dealers, or financial institutions.
-If your gifts and entertainment policies are implemented appropriately, your firm will benefit from the strengthening of business relationships through gifts and business entertainment, while at the same time avoiding regulatory issues and the actual and potential conflicts of interest.
+Firms should incorporate guidelines in their compliance manuals for all employees to be mindful of when giving gifts that may be deemed to influence or reward member brokers, dealers, or financial institutions.
+If your gifts and entertainment policies are implemented appropriately, your firm will benefit from the strengthening of business relationships through gifts and business entertainment, while at the same time avoiding regulatory issues and actual and potential conflicts of interest.